Kremlin rejects US warning of Russian nuclear weapon deployment in space 2024-02-15 22:40:23

 Russia’s invasion of Ukraine – which Moscow calls a special military operation – has sparked the biggest confrontation between the West and Russia since the Cuban Missile Crisis in 1962.
 Moscow and Washington have both warned of the risk of a conflict.
 NATO-Russia.

-Russia and the US are by far the largest nuclear powers: their arsenals together account for about 90% of the world’s nuclear weapons, and both have advanced military satellites in orbit around the earth.
+Russia and the US are by far the largest nuclear powers: their arsenals together account for regarding 90% of the world’s nuclear weapons, and both have advanced military satellites in orbit around the earth.

 The US views China and Russia as its biggest rivals, and Washington says both Moscow and Beijing are developing a range of new weapons systems, including nuclear, cyber and space capabilities.

-Russia says US hegemony after the end of the Cold War is crumbling and that Washington has been wreaking havoc on the planet for years while ignoring the interests of other powers.
+Russia says US hegemony following the end of the Cold War is crumbling and that Washington has been wreaking havoc on the planet for years while ignoring the interests of other powers.
 Moscow says the US is also developing a host of new weapons.

-In the early years of the Cold War, after Russia took the lead in the space race and both sides developed intercontinental ballistic missiles, the West proposed a treaty to ban nuclear weapons in space.
+In the early years of the Cold War, following Russia took the lead in the space race and both sides developed intercontinental ballistic missiles, the West proposed a treaty to ban nuclear weapons in space.

 The result was the Outer Space Treaty of 1967, which prohibits weapons of mass destruction from being launched into orbit or into outer space.